mlinwood221/laravel-shopify-api/readme.md

 	]
 ```

-Add `"rocket-code/shopify"` in your "require" object.
+Add `"rocket-code/shopify": "dev-master"` in your "require" object.
-To use this branch, use `"rocket-code/shopify": "dev-master"`.

 Example: